nednoodlehead/ffmpegthreading/README.md

 2). pip install: (pydub, simpleaudio)

 2.1).
-Install ffmpeg and add the folder path to your system variables (http://ffmpeg.org/ for download) (should end in '/ffmpeg/bin')
+Install ffmpeg and add the folder path to your system variables (http://ffmpeg.org/ for download) (path varibale should end in '/ffmpeg/bin')

 3).
 Verify that script it works inside of IDE, run main.py and click the buttons (mind that the bottom button will play a song very loudly